Danny Blind: Club career

 Blind made his professional football debut on 29 August 1979 with Sparta Rotterdam.
 He stayed under contract with Sparta for seven seasons when in July 1986 he transferred to Ajax, attracted there by manager Johan Cruyff.
-Blind's signing, however, was much to the chagrin of Ajax superstar Marco van Basten, who was upset that his manager had brought in a relatively unknown, defensive player from a fairly small club like Sparta, instead of splashing out on a big-money, big-name transfer.
+Blind's signing, however, was much to the chagrin of Ajax superstar Marco van Basten, who was upset that his manager had brought in a relatively unknown, defensive player, instead of investing on a big-name transfer.
 With Ajax, Blind amassed an impressive trophy list, winning all three European trophies (UEFA Cup Winners' Cup in 1987, the UEFA Cup in 1992 and the UEFA Champions League in 1995).
 He also secured the Intercontinental Cup in 1995 against Brazil's Grêmio by scoring the winning penalty in the penalty shoot-out.

 Blind was again a penalty hero when he converted twice against Real Zaragoza in the European Super Cup final of 1995, which Ajax won 5–1 over the two legs.
 The two penalties Blind converted were in the 65th and 69th minutes of the second leg.

 Domestically, with Ajax, he won five Dutch Eredivisie Championships and four national cups.
 He retired on 16 May 1999.

-Blind was known for being a solid, dependable defender and a leader on the field.
-However, he was also a technically gifted and cultured player who could pass and strike the ball well for a non-attacking player.
+Blind was known for being a dependable defender and a leader on the field.
 Whilst famous for being a centre back, Blind started his career as a right full-back.

 International career

 Blind gained 42 caps for the Netherlands over a ten-year period, scoring once against Greece in a UEFA Euro 1992 qualifier.
 He made his debut in 1986 against Scotland but was not capped at all in 1987 or 1988, an absence which meant he missed being a part of the triumphant UEFA Euro 1988 side.
-He did, however, appear at the 1990 and 1994 World Cups and the 1992 and 1996 European Championships, retiring after the latter.
+He was a member of the Dutch squads at the 1990 and 1994 World Cups and the 1992 and 1996 European Championships, although he only played at the latter.
+Blind retired from international football after UEFA Euro 1996.